-Deadhorse Airport’s combined Airport Rescue and Firefighting Facility (ARFF)/Snow Removal Equipment Building (SREB)/Flight Service Station (FSS) was constructed in 2000 to allow State and Federal agencies to share the high costs of construction and maintenance of support facilities in the Arctic.
-The ARFF/SREB/FSS included:
+One of the support facilities vital to operating and maintaining the Deadhorse Airport is a combined Airport Rescue and Fire-fighting Facility/Snow Removal Equipment Building/Flight Service Station shared by the State and the Federal Aviation Administration (FAA).
+The reason for this combined facility, designed by PDC and constructed in 2000, was to allow State and Federal agencies to share the high costs of construction and maintenance of support facilities in the Arctic.
+The 19,000 sf ARFF/SREB/FSS facility includes:

 Life/safety code issues for the mixed-use occupancies were challenging.
 Rated construction provides separation between the shop, office, and living quarters.
 Permafrost at the site posed a challenge that PDC met with a creative active refrigeration system solution.

-In 2005, DOT&PF contracted with PDC to add two more work bays, eight dormitory rooms, and a sand storage bay.
-The original ARFF/SREB/FSS was built on a pad that had been constructed in the mid- to late 1970s.
+In 2005, DOT&PF again contracted with PDC to add two more work bays, eight dormitory rooms, and a sand storage bay.
+Expanding this facility will provide space for more equipment, sand and deicing chemicals, and living quarters for additional personnel.
+The original facility was built on a pad that had been constructed in the mid- to late 1970s.
 The existing ARFF nearly covered the entire pad, so a new pad had to be constructed for the addition.
 Bridging the old and new pads was not recommended for this essential facility due to concerns about the possibility of differential settlement.

 A separate building was designed to house the requested additions, with a corridor link to allow access between the two buildings.
 The proposed alternative reduces the potential for structural damage by connecting the new building to the older one with a corridor designed to accommodate any differential settlement between the two foundations.